Julius C. Jefferson Jr.: Awards

+In 2023 Jefferson received the Joseph W. Lippincott Award for his lifelong mentoring of librarians and library workers; commitment to equity, diversity and inclusion (EDI); and for leadership in the profession in a variety of roles, most notably during the pandemic.

 In 2021 Jefferson was honored with the Distinguished Terrapin Award by the University of Maryland iSchool for excelling in his field of expertise and providing value to the communities in which he serves.

 Jefferson received the Ainsworth Rand Spofford President's Award from the District of Columbia Library Association in 2019.

-In 2019 Jeferson was honored with the ALA Equality Award (with Lorelle R. Swader) for his commitment to diversity and inclusion with a focus on the rights of underrepresented library workers.
+In 2019 Jeferson was honored with the American Library Association Equality Award for his commitment to diversity and inclusion with a focus on the rights of underrepresented library workers.